Shopify/active_shipping/README.md

 # ActiveShipping [![Build status](https://travis-ci.org/Shopify/active_shipping.svg?branch=master)](https://travis-ci.org/Shopify/active_shipping)

 This library interfaces with the web services of various shipping carriers.
-The goal is to abstract the features that are most frequently used into a pleasant and consistent Ruby API.
+The goal is to abstract the features that are most frequently used into a pleasant and consistent Ruby API:

 - Finding shipping rates
 - Registering shipments